OfficeDev/office-scripts-docs/docs/resources/samples/convert-csv.md

     let row = value.match(/(?:;|\n|^)("(?:(?:"")*[^"]*)*"|[^";\n]*|(?:\n|$))/g);
     ```

-1. Replace the comma with a semicolon at in the check for the blank first cell.
+1. Replace the comma with a semicolon in the check for the blank first cell.
 This starts with `if (row[0].charAt(0)`.

     ```TypeScript
     if (row[0].charAt(0) === ';') {